NightDesertOrig/ScriptsForAnonymization/README.md

-# ScriptsForAnonymization
+# Scripts For Anonymization Windows 10
-Scripts for anonymizing windows 10
+Thanks for the scripts to Danil Kurets